DB3D/AsPtrExample/README.md

 - Find how to return a numpy array instead of bytearray for the generated pixels
 - Find if it is possible to direcyl pass `image.pixels.as_pointer()` within our C++ application and write the render from memory?
+- Implement all these finding in a new "SimpleRenderEngine" Github project

 TODO `_read_mesh_data.cpp`: